An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 where the infimum is over all $k \in \N$ and $a_0=a,a_1,\ldots,a_k=b$ in $\CT$.
 We get a metric space structure by quotienting by the equivalence relation $\cong$ defined by $a \cong b$ if and only if $d(a,b) = 0$ and we get a measure on the quotient space by taking the projection of Lebesgue measure on $[0,T]$.
 As mentioned in the introduction, it was shown by Le Gall and Paulin \cite{le2008scaling} (see also \cite{MR2399286}) that the resulting metric space is a.s.\ homeomorphic to $\S^2$ and that two times $a$ and $b$ are identified if and only if vertical red lines in the left side of Figure~\ref{fig::lamination_treemaking} (where $X_t$ and $Y_t$ are Brownian snake coordinates) belong to the same equivalence class as described in the left side of Figure~\ref{fig::lamination_treemaking}.
 Thus the topological quotient described in the left side of Figure~\ref{fig::lamination_treemaking} is in natural bijection with the metric space quotient described above.

 Given a sample from $\snakeexcursionmeasure$, the corresponding sphere comes with two special points corresponding to a snake whose head is at the leftmost possible value (the root), and the origin snake (the dual root).
 Indeed, if we let $S$ denote the set of points on the sphere, $\nu$ the measure, $x$ the root, and $y$ the dual root, then we obtain a doubly marked metric measure space $(S,d, \nu,x,y)$ of the sort described in Section~\ref{subsec::mmsigma}.
-We note that by construction $\snakeexcursionmeasure_+$ is supported on those snakes such that these two points coincide; in this case the sphere induced by a sample from $\snakeexcursionmeasure_+$ comes with only a single marked point $x$
+The dual root~$y$ should be thought of as the target point of a metric exploration starting from the root~$x$.
+In what follows, we will always use~$x$ to the denote the root (center point from which a metric ball will grow) and~$y$ to denote the dual root or target point of the metric exploration.

-In fact, we claim that $\snakeexcursionmeasure$ induces a measure on $(\gmsspace^2,\mmsigma^2)$, and $\snakeexcursionmeasure_+$ induces a measure on $(\gmsspace^1, \mmsigma^1)$.
-These measures are precisely the doubly and singly marked grand canonical ensembles of Brownian maps: i.e., they correspond to the measures~$\mustwo$ and~$\musone$ discussed in Section~\ref{subsec::theoremstatement}.
-There is a bit of an exercise involved in showing that the map from Brownian snake instances to $(\mmspace^k, \mmsigma^k)$ is measurable w.r.t.\ the appropriate $\sigma$-algebra on the space of Brownian snakes, so that~$\musone$ and~$\mustwo$ really are well-defined as measures on $(\gmsspace^1, \mmspace^1)$ and $(\gmsspace^2,\mmspace^2)$, respectively.
+In fact, we claim that $\snakeexcursionmeasure$ induces a measure on $(\gmsspace^{2,O},\mmsigma^{2,O})$.
+This measure is precisely the doubly marked grand canonical ensemble of Brownian maps: i.e., it corresponds to the measure~$\mustwo$ discussed in Section~\ref{subsec::theoremstatement}.
+There is a bit of an exercise involved in showing that the map from Brownian snake instances to $(\mmspace^k, \mmsigma^k)$ is measurable w.r.t.\ the appropriate $\sigma$-algebra on the space of Brownian snakes, so that~$\mustwo$ is a well-defined measure $(\gmsspace^{2,O},\mmsigma^{2,O})$.
 In particular, one has to check that the distance-function integrals described in Section~\ref{subsec::mmsigma} (the ones used to define the Gromov-weak topology) are in fact measurable functions of the Brownian snake; one can do this by first checking that this is true when the metric is replaced by the function $d^\circ$ discussed above, and then extending this to the approximations of $d$ in which the distance between two points is the infimum of the length taken over paths made up of finitely many segments of the geodesic tree described by the process $X$.
 This is a straightforward exercise, and we will not include details here.